web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/security/checkSyntax.md

 };
 ```

 Builder will deduce that the ECMAScript syntax version that can be used with `chrome >= 53` is `ES6`.
-When the build artifacts of the project contain `ES2016` or higher syntax, it triggers syntax error prompts.
+When the build artifacts contain `ES2016` or higher syntax, it triggers syntax error prompts.

 :::tip
 Please note that Builder does not support automatic analysis of syntax versions above ES6 based on `targets`.
 If the syntax version compatible with your build artifacts exceeds ES6, please use `checkSyntax.ecmaVersion` to set it.